Nodenkey/portfolio/src/posts/js-number-methods.md

 can be identified by the three dots before the variable being spread (...str).
 So what exactly does the spread syntax do?
-The spread syntax (...) allows an iterable such as an array expression or string to be expanded in places where zero or more arguments or elements are expected, or an object expression is to be expanded. are expected.
+The spread syntax (...) allows an iterable such as an array expression or string to be expanded in places where zero or more arguments or elements are expected, or an object expression is to be expanded.
 It acts as its name suggests; it spreads itself into the object it is introduced into.
 It kind of is like, picking a chunk of butter from its container and spreading it on bread.
 The content of the butter container is transferred to the surface of that bread.